treeform/onecup/README.md

 ```

 ### explicit text and whitespace ###
-Text and whitespace is explicit.
-At first that might seem bad, but you get explicit control over your whitespace.
-No longer you have to sacrifice readability over function.
+Text is explicit, yet you get explicit control over your whitespace.
 You also don't have to fight over whitespace minifiers, because verything produced is already minified.

 ```
 div ->